-iTalk Recorder for iPhone review
+iTalk for iPhone full review

 If a search for “voice record” on the iTunes Store is any indication, there’s a market for voice-recording apps for the iPhone (and the second-generation iPod touch).
 After all, it’s handy to be able to quickly take a verbal note, to capture a memorable moment, or to record a business meeting or interview.

 One such app is iTalk Recorder from Griffin Technology—yes, that Griffin Technology, the one well known for its iPod and iPhone accessory hardware.
 And the company’s first foray into iPhone software is an impressive one.

 iTalk can use the iPhone’s built-in microphone.
 To use iTalk with the 2G iPod touch, you need a headset with a microphone; for example, an iPhone headset, Apple’s recently-released In- Ear Headphones with Remote and Mic, or one of Griffin’s own compatible headsets or adapters.

 Talk Recorder’s recording screen is simple and straightforward.
 First you choose a recording quality—Good, Better, or Best—and then you tap the large, red Press To Record button.
 (You can give the recording a name beforehand or afterwards.)
 The button changes to a large green Recording button that displays the current recording time; below that is a visual level meter, along with text displaying the date and time the recording was started, the recording quality, and a live-updated indicator of the recording’s file size.

 To stop recording, you tap the Recording button.
 If you want to add to the current recording, just tap the Record button again; the new audio will be appended to the end of the file.
 Otherwise, tap Done to save the file and view the list of recordings stored on your iPhone or iPod.